August 29, 2024

 16. The need and method of tool grinding?

-Tool grinding can effectively extend tool life and avoid chipping phenomenon.
-The grinding method is: maintain a reasonable spindle speed, reduce the feed rate by half, the machining time is about 5 to 10 minutes.
+Tool grinding can effectively extend tool life and avoid the chipping phenomenon.
+The grinding method is: to maintain a reasonable spindle speed and reduce the feed rate by half, the machining time is about 5 to 10 minutes.
 Choose a shorter time for soft materials and a longer time for hard metals.

 17. How to judge serious tool wear?